mattermost/docs/source/administration/config-settings.rst

 Id Attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-(Optional) The attribute in the SAML Assertion that will be used to bind users from SAML to users in Mattermost.
+(Optional) The attribute in the SAML Assertion used to bind users from SAML to users in Mattermost.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"IdAttribute": ""`` with string input.                                                                                   |